mosiahvb/skynet-secure/README.md

 ## 👤 Author

-Created as a demonstration of secure network telemetry and real-time communication systems.
+Created to demonstrate secure network telemetry, real-time data transmission, and professional dashboard development.

 ---

 **Note**: This is a simulation for educational and demonstration purposes.
-The encryption implementation is suitable for learning but should be reviewed and hardened for production use.
+The encryption implementation is suitable for learning but should be reviewed and hardened for production use cases.